konradhafen/beaver-dam-water-storage/docs/_sources/example.txt

     from bdws import *
     from bdflopy import *

 Set paths to input files.
-If you have setup a pycharm project in the same directory as the repository you can use the file paths exactly as shown below.
+If you have created a PyCharm project in the same directory as the repository you can use the file paths exactly as shown below.

 .. code-block:: python